 “Herb Ohta Jr. is the undisputed master ‘ukulele instrumentalist of his generation.” –Honolulu Star-Advertiser

 ‘Ukulele virtuoso Herb Ohta Jr’s natural talent, knowledge, technique, and speed are unsurpassed.
 Herb’s versatility and ability to adapt to the changing times will captivate you, the listener, and transport you.
 As a master ukulele performer, composer, recording artist, and teacher, it is Herb’s goal to share the beauty of Hawai’i’s music, its culture, and the ‘ukulele to people all over the world.
-Son of the legendary ukulele artist Ohta-san, his first formal teacher, Herb learned his first ‘ukulele song at age three.
-Now a multiple award-winner, with 4 Na Hoku Awards and 4 Hawai‘i Music Awards, he creates unique arrangements of new and familiar tunes and makes each song breathtakingly fresh and definitely his own.
-Herb’s style is distinct and recognizable with a graceful “nahenahe” quality (gentle, melodious, emotionally evocative and satisfying) that is very Hawaiian, reflecting the inspirations of ukulele greats that came before him.
+Son of the legendary ‘ukulele artist Ohta-san, his first formal teacher, Herb learned his first ‘ukulele song at age three.
+Now a multiple award-winner, with 7 Na Hoku Awards (including Best ‘Ukulele in 2021) and 4 Hawai‘i Music Awards, he creates unique arrangements of new and familiar tunes and makes each song breathtakingly fresh and definitely his own.
+Herb’s style is distinct and recognizable with a graceful “nahenahe” quality (gentle, melodious, evocative) that is very Hawaiian, reflecting the inspirations of ‘ukulele greats that came before him.

 “Add the Peterson name to the top 10 list of slack key giants”…“His manner is impeccable, his style exquisite”…“Brilliant. . .
 Peterson raises the bar a few notches in both slack key and jazz”–Honolulu Advertiser